It's great to have you here, Rush Limbos, serving humanity simply by showing up.

 Reason and logic will not overcome mass delusion.

-I mean, an example of mass delusion would be a Jim Jones cult, where they all drank the purple Kool-Aid thinking they're going to hop on the hail bob comet or whatever it was and head off to some new paradise.
+I mean, an example of mass delusion would be a Jim Jones cult where they all drank the purple Kool-Aid thinking they're going to hop on the Hail Bob Comet or whatever it was and head off to some new paradise.

 That was mass delusion brought on by propaganda and all the logic and reason in the world.

-Families got hold of their kids that remembers and they tried to get to them with reason and logic and it failed.
+Families got hold of their kids that were members and they tried to get to them with reason and logic and it failed because reason and logic is not what entrapped them or ensnared them in the first place.

 And this is why so many Republican leaders are caving on so many principles.